PhoebeY05/TicTacToe/README.md

 # TicTacToe
-<p>Mobile application that allows users to play TicTacToe with numerous features</p>
+<p>Mobile application that allows users to play TicTacToe made in an Udemy course</p>

 ## Features:
 1. Reminds player when it is their turn to make a move